Obesity has emerged as a global health disorder in recent decades, with a growing prevalence among the younger generations.

 You may develop obesity due to the following lifestyle factors:

 - A hectic work schedule and personal life that leaves no room for exercise.

 - Frequenting food chains that serve high-calorie junk and processed food.

 - Regularly dining out.
 Restaurant meals are all about exciting the taste buds and have little nutritional value.
 They are loaded with calories, and their frequent consumption fills you with way more carbohydrates than your body would utilize.

-It is understandable then that people with a family history of depression or obesity or both are genetically predisposed to developing either one or both conditions at some point in their lives.
+Research suggests that both depression and obesity can have underlying genetic causes.
+(1) It is understandable then that people with a family history of depression or obesity or both are genetically predisposed to developing either one or both conditions at some point in their lives.

 Depression may prevent a person from paying attention to his/her food choices, resulting in unhealthy eating patterns that contribute to weight gain.
 This is made worse by the characteristic lethargy and lack of motivation that restricts the depressed individual to a sedentary life.

 General inactivity, combined with unregulated dietary choices, can pave the way for obesity.
 At times, medicines prescribed for depression can also result in obesity as a side effect.

 Adequate sleep is quite important in regulating your weight profile.
 People who do not get enough sleep regularly are more likely to develop obesity than those who have a healthy sleeping routine.